turbot/guardrails-samples/calculated_policies/aws_s3_approved_static_website_hosting_requires_cloud_front/README.md

-# AWS S3 - Approved Usage - Enforce static website hosting is associated with CloudFront
+# AWS S3 Bucket - Enforce static website hosting is associated with CloudFront

 ## Use case